TommasoAmici/http-segmentation/README.md

 ```

 By specifying the `MODEL` environment variable you can change the model loaded
 by the service.
-The default is `yolov8x-seg`.
+The default is `silueta`.

+Check this list to see [what models are available](https://github.com/danielgatis/rembg#models).

 ### Configuration